 Finalists, judges and organizers 2017

-- May 1, 2017: Final round at the Canadian Evaluation Society's Annual Conference in Vancouver: five hours to prepare a proposal and an oral presentation.
+- SUNDAY MAY 27, 2018: Final round at the Canadian Evaluation Society's Annual Conference in Calgary: five hours to prepare a proposal and an oral presentation.

 What participants say about the competition